-Once the National Heritage Board has received your application, it is sent on to the licensing authority that is to examine the application (Chapter 5, Section 7 of the Cultural Heritage Act).
+Once the National Heritage Board has received your application, it is sent on to the licensing authority that is to examine the application (Chapter 5, Section 7, of the Historic Environment Act).

 A decision is usually reached within two weeks, but the processing time may be longer than this in particularly difficult and complex cases.